Stay informed about coronavirus (COVID-19)

 You can ask Virginia Premier to make an exception to these restrictions or limits, also known as a Coverage Determination.
 You can find more information about coverage determinations on the Complaints, Grievances and Appeals page under Coverage Determination, and in your plan’s Evidence of Coverage found on our Plan Document page.

 The Medication Therapy Management (MTM) Program is not considered a part of the plan’s benefit but is no cost to members with multiple health conditions and who take multiple medicines.
 The MTM Program is aimed in helping members and doctors make sure the medications are working to help with complex health needs.

-Virginia Premier has contracted with Envision Pharmaceuticals Services to deliver MTM services to eligible members.
-If you would like more information or do not want to take part in the program, please call Envision Pharmaceutical MTM Department at 1-866-342-2183 (TTY: 711), Monday through Friday from 9:00am to 5:00pm.
+Virginia Premier has contracted with Elixir to deliver MTM services to eligible members.
+If you would like more information or do not want to take part in the program, please call the Elixir MTM Department at 1-866-342-2183 (TTY: 711), Monday through Friday from 9:00am to 5:00pm.

 Members eligible for the MTM program will be identified and auto-enrolled on a quarterly basis.
 We offer this program to members who meet certain criteria established by the Centers for Medicare and Medicaid Services (CMS), which include: